 This area is one of the last uncharted places left on the map.

-In honor of Women's History Month, celebrate the achievements of women around the globe and throughout history with us.
+As International Women's Day approaches on March 8, we're celebrating Women's Month and the achievements of women throughout history and across the globe.
 From the pages of The Explorers Journal, we're spotlighting four women who broke boundaries in exploration, research, and science.
-This week, meet the world-renowned photographer, Carol Beckwith.
+First up, let's dive in with Dr. Sylvia Earle.

 Here's the thing about the House on the Rock — it's certainly a sight to behold, but it's no museum.